garlandxie/ECOEVO_env_filt/README.md

 Authors: Garland Xie, Nicholas Sookhan, Kelly A. Carscadden, and Scott MacIvor

-Submitted to Journal of Animal Ecology (In Review)
+Submitted to Ecology and Evolution (pending minor revisions)

 ## Abstract